primate-run/primate/docs/docs/validation.md

 ## Web forms

-Form submissions are received as `request.body.fields`, which optionally accepts a schema.
+Form submissions are received as `request.body.form`, which optionally accepts a schema.
 Values arrive as strings (or `File` for file inputs).

 ```ts